Couples Counseling

 Not sure if couples therapy is the right starting point?

-Click here to learn more about Discernment Counseling
+Click here to learn more about Discernment Counseling.

 If you’re ready to invest in your relationship and would like to learn more about how couples counseling can help, I invite you to schedule a consultation.
+Sessions are available in person in Arvada and virtually for couples physically located in Colorado at the time of session.